MadStats/reflections-on-presentations-jcheng66/README.md

-Title of presentation: Vote
+Title of presentation: Yelp

 What were aspects of the presentation that you liked:

-Great implemtation on logistic regression.
+Nice topic and attracting hypotheses.

 What were aspects of the presentations for which you had concerns or questions:

-Actually no sorry.
-I could feel you had working hard on your topic but the way you presented was not that attractive.
+No sorry.